How to Make Eating Out a Success

 -Avoid eateries that cater to families with children.
 The food is awful and there are lots of kids whose behavior is not a good model for your children.

--Avoid places that are so quiet you can hear glasses and silver wear clink, and avoid restaurants with loud or piped-in music.
+-Avoid places that are so quiet you can hear glasses and silverware clink, and avoid restaurants with loud or piped-in music.
 It’s unpleasant and over-stimulating for children who can’t tune it out.

 -Order ahead.
 Restaurants love quick turnover for their tables.
 Call your order in, sit down, eat, and leave.